A Student's Guide

 With @vustbot (+ Second Opinion)

 Paste the function into @vustbot and ask "what's the bug and why" — you get the off-by-one explained, not just a patched line, so you can fix it yourself and learn the pattern.
-When it's an approach question with no single right answer ("is a heap or a sorted list better here?"), use Second Opinion inside @vustbot: it asks Claude Sonnet 4.6, Grok 4.3, and Gemini 3.1 Pro the same question and a Claude arbiter reports where they AGREED and DISAGREED, so you see the disagreement instead of trusting one model blindly.
+When it's an approach question with no single right answer ("is a heap or a sorted list better here?"), use Second Opinion inside @vustbot: it asks Claude, Grok, and Gemini the same question and a Claude arbiter reports where they AGREED and DISAGREED, so you see the disagreement instead of trusting one model blindly.

 Which student job maps to which VUST bot